Chriscbr/blog/_posts/2023-06-27-rust-crate-into-javascript-library.md

 ### `lib/index.ts`

-The entrypoint of our TypeScript library, that uses the stubbed function.
+The entrypoint of our TypeScript library, that uses the placeholder function.

 ```ts
 import { add } from "../pkg";